 - MA overpayments are benefitting private health insurers more than seniors.
 University of Pennsylvania Wharton School researchers found that 80 percent of MA overpayments went to additional profits for insurance companies, and items such as advertising to attract more customers.
 Only about one-fifth of MA overpayments went toward lowering beneficiary premiums, providing better care or adding services.

 - MA plans are expanding and getting stronger.
 Despite claims that the ACA reductions to MA plans would hurt beneficiaries, this has not occurred.
 Since passage of the ACA, MA premiums are lower, enrollment is higher and consumer protections are improving.
-The average MA premium has declined by approximately 6 percent and enrollment has increased by 40percent).
+The average MA premium has declined by almost 50 percent and enrollment has doubled.
 MA plans are also stronger because of new beneficiary protections under the ACA, including limiting the amount that MA plans can spend on administrative costs, insurance company profits and other non-health care items, to 15 percent of their Medicare payments.
 In addition, MA plans are prohibited from charging enrollees more than traditional Medicare for specialized services, such as chemotherapy administration and skilled nursing home care.

 MA beneficiaries are not losing health coverage options.
 Some seniors are concerned that MA payment reductions could result in losing access to their health plan or doctors.
 In some cases, this could happen.
 Unlike traditional Medicare, MA plans are run by private companies, which allows them to stop serving seniors, drop doctors, or raise beneficiary premiums at any time.
-However, if this does occur, seniors can enroll in another MA plan (there were 1,945 plan options in 2015) or in traditional Medicare[LS1] .
+However, if this does occur, seniors can enroll in another MA plan (there were 3,148 plan options in 2020) or in traditional Medicare[LS1] .
 Note that beneficiaries are not always guaranteed the right to buy supplemental insurance known as “Medigap” that fills in coverage gaps in traditional Medicare.
-In some states Medigap insurers are required to sell Medigap to beneficiaries at any time.
+Note also, when choosing a private plan you must consider total-out-of-pocket costs, and not just premiums when evaluating your likely costs under a plan.
+Low premiums could mask other high costs under a plan.
+In some states, Medigap insurers are required to sell Medigap to beneficiaries at any time.
 In other states Medigap insurers are only required to sell beneficiaries Medigap insurance under certain circumstances.